Mulwaree Cave

 - Dennings Labyrinth Dennings Labyrinth in Wombeyan Karst Conservation Reserve is currently closed to the public.
 Visitors will be advised when the cave reopens for tours.

-- Fig Tree Cave Be sure to take a self-guided tour of the impressive Fig Tree Cave while you’re at Wombeyan Karst Conservation Reserve.
-The cave decorations are a sight to see.
+- Fig Tree Cave Be sure to take a family-friendly, self-guided tour through the impressive Fig Tree Cave while you’re at Wombeyan Karst Conservation Reserve.
+It’s widely regarded as one of NSW’s best self-guided cave experiences.

 - Victoria Arch walking track Victoria Arch walking track is a short, accessible walk in Wombeyan Karst Conservation Reserve.
 The easy bushwalk takes you to a viewing platform overlooking a remarkable natural rock formation.